antalvdb/olifant/README.md

 Simple GPT-style text completion can be invoked by issuing

-``% olifant-timbl-llm --classifier textfile-finetune_tok.l4r0 --tokenizer bert-base-cased --timbl_args '-a4 +D' --verbosity 3``
+``% olifant-timbl-llm --classifier textfile-finetune_tok.l4r0 --tokenizer gpt2 --timbl_args '-a4' --verbosity 3``

 This call assumes the presence of `textfile-finetune_tok.l4r0.ibase`.
-The arguments passed to the TiMBL engine are '-a4 +D', invoking the so-called TRIBL2 k-NN approximation, a relatively fast approximation of *k*-nearest neighbor classification.
+The argument passed to the TiMBL engine is '-a4', invoking the so-called TRIBL2 k-NN approximation, a relatively fast approximation of *k*-nearest neighbor classification.
 See the [TiMBL reference guide](https://github.com/LanguageMachines/timbl/blob/master/docs/Timbl_6.4_Manual.pdf) for all possible algorithmic variants (-a), the important k parameter (set to 1 by default), and many more options.